Table of Contents

 The compression of the median nerve in the carpal tunnel is called carpal tunnel syndrome.
 There is a mucinous infiltration of the endoneurium and perineurium, along with mucopolysaccharides protein complex deposits on the tendons.
 This increases the intra-compartmental pressure, leading to carpal tunnel syndrome.

 The presentation of CTS usually involves the presence of tingling and numbness, which increase gradually during the night.
 Weakness and thenar muscle atrophy also occur.
 The first three fingers and half of the fourth finger show a predominant sensory loss.
 It is a reversible feature in hypothyroidism, and symptoms improve upon resolution of hypothyroidism.

 Other non-specific symptoms observed are joint aches and muscle stiffness.

 Respiratory system manifestations

-Sleep apnea is commonly seen in hypothyroidism.
-This is predominantly due to macroglossia.
+Sleep apnea is commonly seen in hypothyroidism, mostly because of macroglossia.

-- Lipid profile: There are an increased total and low-density lipoprotein levels.
-It is due to decreased metabolism resulting in decreased clearing of circulating lipids.
+- Lipid profile: there are increased total and low-density lipoprotein levels due to decreased metabolism, resulting in decreased clearing of circulating lipids.